JaneliaSciComp/hortacloud/README.md

     * Click on the folder icon at the top left of the window
     * Select the `Temporary Files` folder
     * Use the `Upload Files` icon to find the files on your machine and upload them.
 * Open the powershell by typing "`Power shell" in the search found at the bottom left of the window.
 Then right click the Windows Powershell icon and choose "run as administrator".
 * Change to the directory where you uploaded the installation scripts, eg:<br/> `cd 'C:\Users\ImagebuilderAdmin\My Files\Temporary Files'`
 * Run `installcmd.ps1 <serverName>` where &lt;serverName&gt; is the name of the backend EC2 instance - typically it looks like ` ip-<ip4 with dashes instead of dots>.ec2.internal`.
 This will install the JDK and the workstation.
 The installer will run silently and it will install the workstation under the `C:\apps` folder.
 In case it prompts you for the install directory, select `C:\apps` as the JaneliaWorkstation location.
+** Note that if you run the installation scripts in a non-administrator window, the installation will fail and before you try this again check the [troubleshooting section](#troubleshooting-client-app-installation)
 * Run `c:\apps\runJaneliaWorkstation.ps1` to start the workstation
     * when prompted, login as the root user with password 'root'
 * Add users